nasa/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.5 has been released **

+Below is a brief description of what has changed in version 2.1.5
+* Added a progress dialog when exporting tables
+* Updated the XTCE import/export code to the latest XTCE schema (version 1.2)
+* Updated the EDS import/export code to the latest EDS schema (2020 version)
+* Added script data access method to get the script description
+* Corrected insertion of a row into a table when the insertion point is at an array definition
+* Corrected a bug with the Verify command's duplicate __values table row removal that deleted all of the duplicate rows, instead of leaving one
+* Corrected an exception condition when adding a new column definition to a table type and the new row makes the type a structure table type
+* Changed the CcddJtableHandler table header renderer to set the font size outside the getTableCellRendererComponent method (which caused an infinite loop)
+* Added a second progress bar to the import dialog.
+The upper one shows the file being processed, and the lower one shows the table being created
+* Corrected bugs in the table tree handler:
+    * The exception condition that occurs when "Filter by group" is selected, then "Filter by type" is selected, then "Filter by type" is deselected
+    * The incorrect filtering when both "Filter by group" and "Filter by type" are selected (result also differs based on which filter is selected first)
+* Corrected an exception if the enter key is pressed when an empty combo box is being edited
+* Added the Tab key as a method to move to the next table cell and initiate editing, similar to the Enter key.
+The difference is that if editing is not active in the current cell then the next cell is selected and editing initiated
+* Corrected loss of cell focus when a cell is altered and the Escape key is pressed (ending editing).
+The cell now retains focus
+* Changed the data type combo box cell editor for rows with enumerations to use the CombBoxCellEditor; this allows selection via arrow and Enter keys
+* Corrected regular expression used during C header import
+* Corrected array variable creation during C header import
+* Corrected a null pointer exception when attempting to insert a macro into a non-structure table cell
+* Changed CcddTableTypeHandler.getVisibleColumnIndex() to return -1 if the column doesn't exist
+* Added method to collect prototype tables by table type name (versus just the type).
+When updating an input type the list by type returns tables that do not apply
+* Corrected a bug in the telemetry scheduler file output for the number of columns output
+* Changed so that rate parameters are determined prior to building the internal postgreSQL functions

 *** Version 2.1.4 has been released **

 Below is a brief description of what has changed in version 2.1.4